veselink1/refl-cpp/README.md

 ## Changelog
 *Releases follow the MAJOR.MINOR.PATCH versioning scheme*

+### v0.5.1
+  - Bugfix: The REFL_AUTO macro was not working properly in MSVC and led to Internal compiler errors
+  - Changed: As a result of the related bugfix, the REFL_AUTO macro has been stabilized and its use is now recommended

 ### v0.5.0
   - Removed deprecated macros `$refl(...)`, `REFL_UNSTABLE(...)`, `REFL_DEPRECATED(...)`
   - Removed deprecated `refl::attr::access_type::read, write` constants.
 Replaced by read_only, write_only for consistency.